 The studio art major includes a core of foundation courses that introduce students to the fundamental concerns of the art making process.
 Advanced level courses build upon this foundation and provide each student the opportunity to create individualized programs that reflect his/her interests.
 Through both practice and theory, developing artists refine their skills and techniques, expand their creative and imaginative capacity, and develop critical and analytical judgment.
-The major culminates in a senior-year group art exhibition at the Cornell Fine Arts Museum.
-The rigorous process involved in preparing for a professional-level exhibition provides students with the practice necessary to be working artists while also preparing them for advanced study at the graduate
+The major culminates in a senior-year, juried group art exhibition at the Cornell Fine Arts Museum (participation is contingent on the quality of work produced).
+The rigorous process involved in preparing for a professional-level exhibition provides students with the practice necessary to be working artists while also preparing them for advanced study at the graduate school level.